thely/sficta/_pieces/04-unison.md

 <div class="main-text" markdown="1">

-## Together
+## Together, 2'30"

 ### definitions

 Every player plays the same pitch, while being as different from each other in every way as they possibly can.
-This **unison** can and should include dynamics, duration, timbre, posture, behavior, etc.
+This **unison** can and should include dynamics, duration, timbre, posture, behavior, rhythm, amount of silence, etc.

 The Driver leads pitch changes, slowly, through one of the three cells below, selecting between them and repeating between them at will.
 The rate of change increases in speed over time.
 This section does not start out using rituals, but they get incorporated as it progresses.
 </div>